SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Shadow Arts

 You can see normally in dim light, and in natural darkness as if in dim light, to a distance of 60 feet.
 You can also spend 1 ki to cast Darkness as an action without providing material components.
+While the spell persists, you can move its area of darkness to a space within 60 feet of you.

 ### Level 6

-* Feature/&PowerWayOfTheShadowShadowsStepTitle
+* Shadow Step

-Feature/&PowerWayOfTheShadowShadowsStepDescription
+While entirely within Dim Light or Darkness, you can use a Bonus Action to teleport up to 60 feet to an unoccupied space you can see that is also in Dim Light or Darkness.
+You then have Advantage on the next melee attack you make before the end of the turn.

 ### Level 11

-* Feature/&PowerWayOfTheShadowImprovedShadowsStepTitle
+* Improved Shadow Step

-Feature/&PowerWayOfTheShadowImprovedShadowsStepDescription
+You can use a Bonus Action, and spend 1 Ki Point to remove the requirement that you must start and end in Dim Light or Darkness for the use of Shadow Step.
+You can also make an Unarmed Strike after the teleportation.

 ### Level 17

 * Cloak of Shadows

-As a Bonus Action while entirely within Dim Light or Darkness, you can spend 3 Focus Points to shroud yourself with magical darkness for 1 minute, until you have the Incapacitated condition, or until you end your turn in Bright Light.
+As a Bonus Action while entirely within Dim Light or Darkness, you can spend 3 Ki Points to shroud yourself with magical darkness for 1 minute, until you have the Incapacitated condition, or until you end your turn in Bright Light.
 While shrouded in darkness, you gain the following benefits:
 • Invisibility.
 You have the Invisible condition.
 • Partially Incorporeal.
 You can move through enemies.
 • Shadow Flurry.
-You can use your Flurry of Blows without spending any Focus Points.
+You can use your Flurry of Blows without spending any Ki Points.